The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Maybe the problem isn't the technology.
 Maybe it's us.

-What I Think I Know (And Don't)
+What I Know (And What I Don't)

 Here's what I think I know: